What Is A Message Map?

 Other areas of the brain quickly dispose of most short-term memories, which is why people forget 90% or more of what they learn.

-Here’s the key: people can act only on what they remember — which is why your home base message must appear to stay absolutely consistent over time.
+Here’s the key: people can act only on what they remember — which is why the heart of your message must appear to stay absolutely consistent over time.
 Changeable messages, whether from fair-weather politicians or credible authorities, just don’t stick the same way in the minds and hearts of an audience.

 Three is a magic number because it’s the minimum number of points that enables humans to recognize patterns.